cassowarii/zucchinibread.js/README.md

 ### Screen transitions

 I need to document these still...
-I also have a dream of rewriting the interface, so documentation is kind of pending that!
+I have rewritten the interface finally, though.

+### Buttons

+We have button functionality now!
+I will write this up soon.

 ### Save load